cheapjack/MoT/README.md

 ###Quickstart

-You will need to install Python and then you can follow the tutorials at [Raspberry Pi here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/) You generally talk to the server with the API like this:
+You will need to install `Python v2.7` and then you can follow the tutorials at [Raspberry Pi here](https://www.raspberrypi.org/learning/getting-started-with-minecraft-pi/worksheet/)

+I'd recommend looking at the [Hitchhiker's Guide To Python](http://docs.python-guide.org/en/latest/) for extensive tips on installing `Python 2.7` (much of what we use is not ready for `Python 3`) and although you can run from the command line I'd recommend using the Idle IDE.
+I'd also consider using Virtual Environments  [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

+####Hello World!

+You generally talk to the server with the API like this:

     from mcpi import minecraft
     import server

     mc = minecraft.Minecraft.create(server.address)

+If you open Idle and run the HelloWorld.py module you can see what happens on the CloudMaker server.
+Alternatively run from the command line in the mcpi directory in the enclosing directory you cloned `MoT` into (**ie** `~/MoT/mcpi`) using

+    $ python HelloWorld.py

 Other unfinished more detailed setup guides and resources are on the [Minecraft of Things](http://minecraftofthings.tumblr.com/resources) but updating, simplifying and migrating to the Wiki in due course